devpi: PyPI server and packaging/testing/release tool¶

-- web interface and search: (New with 2.0) By installing the Web interface and search plugin package you can navigate indexes and search through release metadata and documentation.
+- web interface and search: By installing the Web interface and search plugin package you can navigate indexes and search through release metadata and documentation of your private indexes.

-- replication: (new with 2.0) Keep one or more real-time replica to speed up access, keep a failover server and to distribute the devpi system across your organisation. (new with 2.1) json status information about master/replica sites.
+- replication: Keep one or more real-time replica to speed up access, keep a failover server and to distribute the devpi system across your organisation.
+There is json status information about master/replica sites for monitoring.